 Rental property management companies charge a monthly management fee to cover their duties.
 These duties typically include collecting rent, coordinating repairs, dealing with emergencies around-the-clock, and conducting inspections.

 In most cases, your management fee depends on your property.
 Generally, management fees are about 8-10 percent of the total rent.

-VerraTerra offers monthly management fees of $100.
-Compared to the traditional rate set up, this can save you $720 or more per year.
+VerraTerra offers a flat management fee, regardless of rental rate.
+Compared to the traditional rate set up, this can save you several hundreds of dollars per year.

 Is your property vacant?
 If you’ve recently purchased a new rental home, it’s likely you’ll need to find tenants.